Philip Arps: Candidacy for school board of trustees

 Four months later, in September 2022, Arps finished last in the election for parent representatives on Te Aratai College's Board of Trustees.
 He received 25 votes (the school roll was 870).
 His candidacy had been controversial, with Federation of Islamic Associations of New Zealand chair Abdur Razzaq describing Arps' nomination as part of a trend where white supremacists take part in elections to "create disharmony" and "normalise hate".
 Students, including the head student, and a Christchurch city councillor with children at the school publicly lobbied against Arps.

 Routine police vetting, which would have excluded Arps from most positions within a school, did not apply to board members at the time.
-Before the election was over Associate Education Minister Jan Tinetti sought urgent advice on an incoming code of conduct for school boards, and whether it could affect someone's eligibility for a board position.
-She also asked about her legal ability to intervene if Arps was elected.
+Associate Education Minister Jan Tinetti sought urgent advice on an incoming code of conduct, people's eligibility for board positions, and her legal ability to intervene if Arps was elected.
+In June 2023 the Minister issued the first Code of Conduct for State School Board Members which she said would "safeguard our boards".
+It included an objective to be "culturally responsive and fair".
+Tinetti was also responsible for a 2023 amendment to the Education and Training Act which bars people with certain criminal convictions from serving on school boards (unless exempted by the Secretary of Education).